DexonOff/Exe-File-Resizer-Increaser-Free/README.md

 * Not Suitable for All File Types: ExeFile Resizer only works with .exe files and may not function correctly with other file formats.
 * File size **increase** only.
 No reduction.
 ## Feedback & Support
-We value your feedback!
-If you encounter any issues or have feature requests, feel free to `create an issue` or `start a discussion` GitHub page.
+I value your feedback:) If you encounter any issues or have feature requests, feel free to `create an issue` or `start a discussion` GitHub page.

 ## Version History
 v1.0.0 - Initial release of ExeFile Resizer.
 ## Credits
-Author: @DexonOff
+Author: @DexonOff (github/tg)